 Random walk is a well-known technique, which forwards a query message to a randomly chosen neighbor at each step until the object is found.
 We call this message a "walker".

-When using the standard random walk (with one walker), it cuts down the message overhead significantly, by an order of magnitude compared to expanding ring across the network topologies.
-However, this efficiency comes at an order of magnitude increase in user-perceived delay of successful searches.
+The standard random walk (which uses only one walker) can cut down the message overhead by an order of magnitude compared to expanding ring across the network topologies.
+However, there is also an order of magnitude increase in user-perceived delay.

-To decrease the delay we increase the number of "walkers.".
+To reduce the delay we increase the number of "walkers.".
 That is, instead of just sending out one query message, a requesting node sends k query messages, and each query message takes its own random walk.
 The expectation is that k walkers after T steps should reach roughly the same number of nodes as 1 walker after kT steps, and indeed simulations confirm that.
 Therefore, by using k walkers, we can expect to cut the delay down by a factor of k.